clux/facemaulers/north/neverwinter-end-battle.md

 Adds a **fog of war** (reduces sight) to increase tension.

 Maybe mages can come help at this point.
+If they hide too much here; intorduce "The Lonely" add a soft

 TODO: iz/raffolk soul cage tie in? [[epilogue]]?